Study Reveals Global Energy Use and Carbon Emissions from Irrigated Agriculture

 2024-04-18

-"With future irrigation expansion, additional energy consumption for irrigation will add pressure on energy supply in African and European countries,” said Prof. DUAN Weili, the corresponding author of this study.
+"With future expansion of irrigation, additional energy consumption for irrigation will add pressure on energy supply in African and European countries,” said Prof. DUAN Weili, the corresponding author of this study.

-This study sheds light on the previously uncharted territory of global energy consumption and carbon emissions associated with irrigation, and charts a path forward aiming for less water, energy, and CO2 emissions in irrigated agriculture.
+This study sheds light on the previously uncharted territory of global energy consumption and carbon emissions associated with irrigation.

 Article link: https://doi.org/10.1038/s41467-024-47383-5